Short code: Nepal

 Codes are three to four digits in length.
 Dialing short codes are generally 3 digits, and reserved for public services.
 SMS shortcodes are used for a range of purposes, and are four digits.

 The Netherlands

 Codes are four digits in length.

 New Zealand

-Codes are three and four digits in length.
+Codes are three to four digits in length.

 Nigeria

 Codes are four to five digits in length.

 Norway

-Codes are four and five digits in length.
+Codes are four to five digits in length.

 Pakistan

 Codes are three and four digits in length.
 Users are charged PKR 5 - PKR 25 per SMS sent on short codes.
 Mobile operators charge a setup fee, monthly fee and fee per keyword for short codes.
 Short codes usage must abide by the rules set by PTA (Pakistan Telecom Authority).

 Panama

 Codes are four digits in length.

 Poland

 Commercial codes are five digit long (1xxxx) and are reachable from both mobile and fixed networks.
 Calls to short codes - from any type of network - are routed based on the location of the number originating the call; hence, if wishing to reach a particular geographical area, the subscriber might need to prefix the short code with an appropriate area code.